PSHE, RSHE and SMSC

 You can find out what the children will be learning in more detail in PSHE by looking at the whole school curriculum overview.

 In March 2021 we consulted with parents, via an online survey, to gain their views on the now statutory Relationships, Health and Sex Education requirements.
-The results from this survey are detailed in the powerpoint below, which also highlights where the findings have impacted on our reviewed RHSE policy.
-The RHSE policy is under review and will be published later this month.
+The results from this survey are detailed in the powerpoint below, which also highlights where the findings have impacted on our reviewed RSHE policy.
+The RSHE policy was reviewed following the parent consultation and can be viewed by clicking the following link.

-The RHSE curriculum content is included in the whole school curriculum overview.
+The RSHE curriculum content is included in the whole school curriculum overview.

-You can also find a Parents Guide to RHSE leaflet here and another parent guide explaining what Jigsaw teaches about LGBTQ relationships here.
+You can also find a Parents Guide to RSHE leaflet here and another parent guide explaining what Jigsaw teaches about LGBTQ relationships here.

 SMSC (Spiritual, Moral, Social and Cultural)